-- 6 x Russell Group universities: University of Oxford, University of Manchester, University of Leeds, Newcastle University, Durham University, University of York
+- 6 x Russell Group universities: University of Oxford, University of Manchester, University of Leeds, Newcastle University, Durham University, University of Birmingham

-- 4 x specialist universities: Liverpool Institute of Performing Arts, Leeds College of Art, National Youth Film Academy, and the Courtauld Institute of Art in London
+- 4 x specialist universities: Liverpool Institute of Performing Arts, Leeds Arts University, University of Law, and the Courtauld Institute of Art

-- 13 x other universities: Manchester Metropolitan University, Leeds Trinity University, Coventry University, Salford University, Huddersfield University, Keele University, Bradford University, Bolton University, Lancaster University, Stafford University, Edge Hill University, Liverpool John Moores University and Leeds Beckett University
+- 8 x other universities: Manchester Metropolitan University, Leeds Beckett University, Huddersfield University, Keele University, Bradford University, Nottingham Trent University, Northumbria University and Edge Hill University

 “It’s a helpful way to make decisions regarding university choices.
 It allows you to experience parts of university education that will guide you to a decision that suits you.”